hazelcast/hazelcast/hazelcast-documentation/src/ThreadingModel.md

  operation is put on the work queue of a partition-aware operation thread, you get the guarantee that only 1 thread is able to touch that partition.

-Because of this threading strategy, there are 2 forms of false sharing you need to be aware of:
+Because of this threading strategy, there are two forms of false sharing you need to be aware of:

-* false sharing of the partition: 2 completely independent data-structure share the same partitions; e.g. if there is a map `employees` and a map `orders` it could be that an employees.get(peter) (running on e.g. partition 25) is blocked by a map.get of orders.get(1234) (also running on partition 25).
-So independent data-structure do share the same partitions and therefor a slow operation on 1 data-structure, can influence other data-structures.
+* false sharing of the partition: two completely independent data structures share the same partitions; e.g. if there is a map `employees` and a map `orders` it could be that an employees.get(peter) (running on e.g. partition 25) is blocked by a map.get of orders.get(1234) (also running on partition 25).
+So if independent data structure share the same partition a slow operation on one data structure can slow down the other data structures.

 * false sharing of the partition-aware operation-thread: each operation-thread is responsible for executing operations of a number of partitions.
 For example thread-1 could be responsible for partitions 0,10,20.. thread-2 for partitions